-Psychedels (mescaline, LSD, psylocybin, DMT…) are compounds that act on the serotonin receptors in the nervous system (they resemble serotonin, the brain’s own neurotransmitter in chemical structure) and shape sensory perceptions and thinking.
+Psychedelics (mescaline, LSD, psilocybin, DMT…) are compounds that act on the serotonin receptors in the nervous system (they resemble serotonin, the brain’s own neurotransmitter in chemical structure) and shape sensory perceptions and thinking.
 They also produce a so-called altered state of consciousness.
-Altered State of Consciousness (ASC) means a state of mind that is different from the waking state, which can be created artificially (chemically) or it can also occur naturally without human intervention.
+An altered State of Consciousness (ASC) means a state of mind that is different from the waking state, which can be created artificially (chemically) or it can also occur naturally without human intervention.

 The enigmatic human mind